vnserverteam/bcrypt/README.md

 $ ./rebar3 as test shell
 ===> Verifying dependencies...
 ===> Compiling bcrypt
-make: Nothing to be done for `all'.
+make: Nothing to be done for all.
 Erlang/OTP 23 [erts-11.0] [source] [64-bit] [smp:12:12] [ds:12:12:10] [async-threads:1] [hipe]

 Eshell V11.0  (abort with ^G)